team4099/PowerUp-2018/README.md

 ## Things To Do
-* Implement smart shutdown of subsystems during risky brownout.
+* Implement smart shutdown of subsystems when in risk of brownout.

 ## Joystick Controls
 We used two Xbox controllers (currently using the F310 gamepad by Logitech), one for the *driver*, who controls the movement of the robot, and one for the *shotgun*, who operates the turret, gear intake, etc.